Deep Sky Books

 Deep Sky Guide

-This DSO guide with 2000 objects (no pretty photos!) is designed to complement the interstellarum Deep Sky Atlas (see further down), but can also be used without it, which is the case for me.
+This DSO guide with 2000 objects (no pretty photos!) is designed to complement the interstellarum Deep Sky Atlas (see further down), but can also be used without it, which was the case for me initially.
 According to the publisher, it is suitable for users of all experience levels, but I see it more as a support for the advanced amateur astronomer.

 There is a "normal edition" and a "premium edition" printed on special water resistant plastic foil that will not swell, curl, or tear even when very wet.
 I own the latter, which I purchased via a crowd-funding campaign on Startnext (December 2017 - March 2018).
 However, I am not comfortable with the foil at all...